mlisook/plastic-map-info/README.md

   this.$.infowin.showInfoWindow(marker);
 }
 ```
+### Other Google Map elements
+This element should also work with other elements that implement the Google Map Javascript API.
+If you have difficulty, please file an issue and I'll assist.

 ### Composable
 The element is meant to be fully composable so you can have anything inside, even iron-pages, streaming data charts, etc., if you want.